Know the Laws: Pennsylvania

 In some cases, to protect your child from immediate danger by the abuser, starting a case to ask for custody and supervised visits is appropriate.
 To find out if that is best in your situation, please go to PA Finding a Lawyer to seek out legal advice.

 There are certain exceptions to this rule.
-You may be able to file in Pennsylvania even if your child has not lived in PA for the last six months if:
+You may be able to file in Pennsylvania even if your child has not lived in Pennsylvania for the last six months if:

 If you already have a custody order from another state and you want to change it, you will likely have to file a petition to change (modify) that order in the state where it was originally issued.****